BeltonJohn/ga-project-1/README.md

 ## ProjectOverview

 Nibbler Bytes was born out of a documentary I had seen about the arcade game of a similar name.
-When I learned of the first SEI project to make a grid based game with vanilla JavaScript this is what initally sprang to mind.
+When I learned of the first SEI project to make a grid based game with vanilla JavaScript this is what initially sprang to mind.
 This project was the first time to apply everything I had learned in the opening few weeks of the SEI course.

 [Play Game Here](https://beltonjohn.github.io/ga-project-1/)